 I have appeared on the BBC ONE SHOW about the St Pauls’ bomb of September 1940 and I have supplied fuzes for filming.

-I am an Associate Member of the Royal Engineers Bomb Disposal branch, and an Associate Member of the Bomb Disposal Officers Club.
-I am also an Honorary Member of The Royal Air Force Bomb Disposal Association and a Custodian of Bomb Disposal exhibits at Brenzett Aeronautical Museum
+I am also an Honorary Member of The Royal Air Force Bomb Disposal Association and a Custodian of Bomb Disposal exhibits at Brenzett Aeronautical Museum.
+I am also an advisor to the Royal Logistics Corps (RLC)

 I am available to give talks on wartime bomb disposal and to help and advise television producers, publishers and researchers.
 I also offer advice to collectors old and new.